 Addiction Services for York Region (ASYR) is a charitable, community based counselling organization with its main office located in Aurora, Ontario and providing services in York Region, South Simcoe and some parts of Toronto.
 ASYR unites to offer hope and promote recovery through outstanding service and innovation.
 Information about our agency programs can be found at www.asyr.ca.
 Addiction Services for York Region takes pride in its passion for client service.
 Each day presents new opportunities to demonstrate leadership and expertise in addictions to the community.

-Both positions will be in the Aurora office location (or other satellite office locations), reporting to the Assigned Supervisor.
-These are full time permanent positions, for 35 hours per week, with a minimum of two evenings per week, providing services throughout York Region.
+An experienced and highly motivated individual to work as an Addictions Counsellor 2, for our Addictions Withdrawal Management Program in its Aurora office location, reporting to the Assigned Supervisor.
+This is a full-time contract position until March 2021, for 35 hours per week, with a minimum of two evenings per week, providing services throughout York Region and surrounding areas, including Toronto.
 Weekend work is also expected (i.e. some Saturdays).
-The incumbents will provide direct service to an assigned caseload of clients presenting with addictions and/or mental health concerns and their families in accordance with the agency’s guidelines.
-The hourly wage rate is $30.32.
+The incumbent will be assigned a direct service caseload in accordance with the agency’s guidelines and subject to the evaluation of specific clinical competence and limitation by the Clinical Director.
+The hourly wage rate is $30.62.

 Duties and Responsibilities include but are not limited to:

 - Assessing the level, pattern, and dynamics of the alcohol and/or drug use by an individual, couple, or family as well as the client’s overall functioning including; social systems, general health, and psycho/social status

 - Evaluating specific aspects of the client’s functioning by using tools and processes designed for specialized assessment purposes